U-blox

-u-blox was founded in 1997 and is headquartered in Thalwil, Switzerland.
-The company is listed at the Swiss Stock Exchange (SIX:UBXN) and has offices in the USA, Singapore, China, Taiwan, Korea, Japan, India, Pakistan, Australia, Ireland, the UK, Belgium, Germany, Sweden, Finland, Italy and Greece.
+u-blox is a Swiss company that creates wireless semiconductors and modules for consumer, automotive and industrial markets.
+They operate as a fabless IC and design house.
+The company is listed at the Swiss Stock Exchange (SIX:UBXN) and has offices in the US, Singapore, China, Taiwan (China), Korea, Japan, India, Pakistan, Australia, Ireland, the UK, Belgium, Germany, Sweden, Finland, Italy and Greece.